LCLs Beyond Bounded Degrees: Polynomial Gaps in Trees

 We will run the testing procedure again, this time constructing a function as we go.
 When asked for the independent class of a given virtual compress path, we will use the pumping lemma to turn the minimal realization into a graph instance on $n_0$ nodes.
 In that pumped realization all compress paths have length at least $2 T(n_0) +3$.
 We can then run our algorithm on that instance to determine the independent class.

-To ensure that our algorithm behaves nicely, we will have to fix ids in a controled manner on the created graph instances, this will be the main difficulty in reaching our result.
+To ensure that our algorithm behaves nicely, we will have to fix ids in a controlled manner on the created graph instances, this will be the main difficulty in reaching our result.

 \begin{definition}[pumped realization] For each type $t$ and its respective minimal realization, we define the pumped realization again inductively on the iteration $k$. \begin{enumerate} \item For $k=0$ we change nothing. \item For $k\ge1$, for each tuple $(X,x)$ (and $(Y,y)$) obtained as part of an independent class in Step~\ref{step:applyF}, we first use \Cref{lem:pumpingLemma} to obtain a compress path $\Hp'$ of length between $10 T(n_0)$ and $10 T(n_0) + \ell_{pump}$ and then use the compress path $H=(V,E,\phi, e_s,e_t)$ of the same length, obtained by replacing all of the virtual trees on two poles with the minimal realizations that exist inductively.